Caitlin-Goodger/ENGR302MonteCarlo/project_requirement/project-requirement.md

 Goal:

 The purpose of the system to provide a rocket simulation that can help determine, given certain conditions, the rocket's path and where it will likely land.
 By having a range of conditions, the system will show a range of paths and possible landing points.
 Since this system will be extending OpenRocket, it is important that it is easy for the user to move between systems.
-It is also important that it is open to the wider avionics community, so it will be made open source so that other can learn and build from it.
+It is also important that it is open to the wider avionics community, so it will be made open source so that others can learn and build from it.

 Purpose and Objective: